siddhi-io/siddhi/docs/documentation/siddhi-5.x/user-guide-5.x.md

 kubectl create -f <absolute-yaml-file-path>/monitor-app.yaml
 ```

 !!!
-Note "Using a config map that is created from a directory containing multiple Siddhi files"
+Note "Using a config, created from a directory containing multiple Siddhi files"
-    SiddhiProcess's apps configuration also supports a config map that is created from a directory containing multiple Siddhi files.
+    SiddhiProcess's `apps` configuration also supports a config map that is created from a directory containing multiple Siddhi files.
     Use `kubectl create configmap siddhi-apps --from-file=<DIRECTORY_PATH>` command to create a config map from a directory.